 re = Conductor of Single Solid Wire Having Circular Cross Section.

 rm = Conductor of Multiple Stranded Wires Having Circular Cross Section.

 sm = Conductor of Multiple Stranded Wires Having Sector Shape Cross Section.

-Now if you find this post helpful then please share with you friend and let them know about classification and specification of electrical cable.
+Now if you find this post helpful then please share with your friend and let them know about the classification and specification of electrical cable.
 And please don’t forget to subscribe to our website.